MicrosoftEdge/MSEdgeExplainers/GamepadHapticsActuatorTriggerRumble/explainer.md

 };
 ```

 Since not every gamepad has the trigger-rumble feature, the developer must check the `effects` array to query the device's capabilities.
 This array should contain all the `GamepadHapticEffectType` strings that the gamepad device supports.
-We propose Implementing an array like this, because it also allow applications to detect and discover new types of haptics effects - please refer to the [Alternative Solutions](#alternative-solutions) section for more info on other options considered.
+We propose implementing an array like this, because it also allow applications to detect and discover new types of haptics effects - please refer to the [Alternative Solutions](#alternative-solutions) section for more info on other options considered.
 It should be noted that devices with trigger-rumble support should also be capable to provide dual-rumble feedback.

 ```js
 interface GamepadHapticActuator {